UPDATE on 7 July 2021:

 This process creates a customized image configured for your application and device type and includes your network settings if you specified them.

-Step 4 - Flash your SD card and boot the device
+Flash your SD card with the balenaOS disk image and boot the device

 Once the flashing process has completed, insert your SD card into the Raspberry Pi and connect the power supply.